markveligod/examrank-02-03-04-05-06/README.md

 # :black_square_button: EXAM (project 2020)
-The first exam of the new cursus.
+Exams of the new graph.
 Subjects are in the folder of each exercises, along with a solution and a test file.
 At the same time, I have presented the code as a sample for solving each of the functions.if you find any bug, write to "issues".
 ## :white_check_mark: Exam Rank 02